 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price of our common stock is \$12.00 per share.
-Our common stock has been approved for listing on the NASDAQ Global Market under the symbol "EVBG."
+The initial public offering price of our common stock is expected to be between \$11.00 and \$13.00 per share.
+We have applied to list our common stock on the NASDAQ Global Market under the symbol "EVBG."